-Goal: Grow a resilient coastal community with access to liveable and diverse housing
+Goal: Grow a resilient coastal community with access to liveable and diverse housing universally designed to cater for aging in place.

 - 1. Focus housing growth in locations that maximise infrastructure and services - Encourage higher density residential development in the town centre, near public transport stops, parks and other public open spaces. - 2.
-Deliver greater housing supply and choice - Provide housing that is diverse in form, number of bedrooms, configuration and is
+Deliver greater housing supply and choice to encourage more affordable housing - Provide housing that is diverse in form, number of bedrooms, configuration and is

-- universally designed1 to cater for aging in place. - Provide aged care accommodation colocated with the mixed-use town centre to provide older residents easier access to services and transport. - 3.
+- Provide aged care accommodation colocated with the mixed-use town centre to provide older residents easier access to services and transport. - 3.
 Limit urban sprawl and impacts on the natural environment - Promote housing development within the existing urban footprint and provide highest residential densities in proximity to the town centre.